 Strategic theme Risk description Risk appetite Mitigating actions Operational leadership Compliance: complex and changing laws and regulations can negatively impact being Business, Operational and Environmental compliant Obtaining, renewal and/or revisions to permits and licenses for product storage from local and national governments, as well as compliance to local laws and regulations are essential to start or continue operating our terminals.
 Governments are becoming stricter often due to failings / incidents in the industry, regulations are frequently changing and/or can be unclear making 100% compliance at all times at all locations globally a challenge.
 However, Vopak's objective is aimed to ensure compliance.
 Uncertainties giving changing or unclear requirements can also arise when applying for permit renewals/applications.
-More stringent demands on environmental requirements.
+More stringent demands on environmental requirements as required by our permits may lead to additional sustaining capex investments.
 Fines and penalties in the event of being non-compliant can be sizeable.
 Low Operating and Business compliance is non-negotiable Terminal management is responsible for maintaining a robust (permit) compliance program.
 Division/Global support and involvement of external specialists are used when unclear Monitoring operating permit compliance is a critical element of Vopak's Global Assure program Permit status is considered a critical path in all project development activity and is actively monitored through Steering Committees.
 Global policies and guidelines are in place addressing business compliance requirements.
 The compliance committees ensure that appropriate compliance processes are in place and that the principal compliance risks are identified and mitigated.
-Leading assets in leading locations Operational leadership leading cationsIndividuals and/or Group of individuals can have a behavior not in line with our values which can lead to financial and reputational consequences.
+Leading assets in leading locations Operational leadership 11 Behavior not in line with Vopak values Individuals and/or Group of individuals can have a behavior not in line with our values which can lead to financial and reputational consequences.
 Low Clear guidance on values and behaviour for every employee At all levels of the company management sets the highest standards in respect of desired culture, values and behavior based on the five global Vopak Values (Integrity, Care for Safety, Health and Environment, Agility, Team Spirit and Commitment) and the Vopak Code of Conduct.
 The Vopak values are Globally implemented.
-A revised Code of Conduct has been rolled out in 201 and a Code of Conduct awareness training will be completed by all employees in the first half of 2018 Whistleblower rules and a dedicated email address support the Code of Conduct and the Fraud policy.
+A revised Code of Conduct has been rolled out in 2017 and a Code of Conduct awareness training will be completed by all employees in the first half of 2018.
+Whistleblower rules and a dedicated email address support the Code of Conduct and the Fraud policy.